- Location: Wyoming

 Can I take the CDL exam through a trucking company or school?

 Third-party testers authorized by the state are only allowed to administer the skills tests to their own employees.
 So if you are the employee of a trucking company and they are licensed to provide the test, then the answer is yes.
-In all other cases, testing is done at Wyoming Department of Transportation (WYDOT) exam offices.
+In all other cases, testing is done at WYDOT exam offices.

 When I take the CDL at an exam office, do they have a vehicle for me to take it in?